flood-io/element/packages/docs/docs/api/Waiters.md

 ### `Until.elementIsSelected(selectorOrLocator)`

-Creates a condition that will wait for the given element to be deselected.
+Creates a condition that will wait for the given element to be selected.

 **Parameters**